IK CoP Video Trailer: click the image below for an overview of the Indigenous Knowledge & Mathematics Education CoP!

 - Support connections with Elders, Knowledge Keepers etc.

-- Attend and present at OAME and WIPCE
+- Attend and present at conferences such as OAME and WIPCE

 - Support FNMIEAO with the coordination of the CoP network and facilitation of meetings